jptrelo/elemprende/wp-content/plugins/wc-vendors/readme.txt

 * Persian
 * French
 * Swedish
-* ...and more

 == Installation ==
 1. Download and install from WordPress.org.
-2. Configure as you see fit, under WooCommerce / WC Vendors.
+2. Launch the setup wizard and follow the setup screens.
+3. All settings are available under the WordPress Admin / WC Vendors / Settings screen
-3. Configure email notifications under WooCommerce / Settings
+4. Configure your email notifications under WooCommerce / Settings / Emails screen
-4. View Commissions under WooCommerce / Commissions and WooCommerce / Reports / WC Vendors
+5. View Commissions under WC Vendors / Commissions and WooCommerce / Reports / WC Vendors screen
+6. Vendors and pending vendors are available on the WordPress / Users screen

 == Frequently Asked Questions ==